Gradual convergence for Langevin dynamics on a degenerate potential: Introduction

+We say that the family of stochastic processes $(X^\veps,\veps\in(0,1])$ \emph{exhibits cut-off with respect to the total variation distance} or simply \emph{exhibits cut-off} if there is a scale $(t_\veps,\veps\in (0,1])$ such that $t_\veps\to \infty$ and \eqref{eq-def:cutoff} holds true. \end{definition} Similar arguments leading to \eqref{eq:unique_scale} allows one to obtain that the scale in the cut-off phenomenon is essentially unique, see also~\cite{Martinez}.

 Roughly speaking, one generally expects that a one-parameter family of well-mixing stochastic processes will exhibit abrupt convergence of the marginals to the equilibrium distribution as a function of the parameter.
 This is known in the literature as the \textit{cut-off phenomenon} introduced by~\cite{AD} in the context of card shuffling.
 Actually, the notion of cut-off applies to a wide range of random models.
-In the discrete setting, the cut-off phenomenon has been proved for many different models such as Markovian shuffling cards, random walks on the hypercube, birth and death chains, sparse Markov chains, Glauber dynamics, SSEP dynamics, SEP in the circle, random walks in random regular graphs, Ornstein--Uhlenbeck processes, mean-zero field zero-range process, averaging processes, sampling chains, star transpositions, etc. For further details, see~\cite{AD,BBF,BD,Bordenave2019,PDI,DI,DSH,Ding,Goncalves,Hunter, Lachaud,Lacoin,Lacoin2017,Levin,LS,Martinez,Merle,Nestoridi,Nestoridi1, Pillai,Quattropani,Ycart1999} and the references therein.
-There are relatively few examples of Markov processes, taking values in continuous state-spaces for which the cut-off phenomenon has been studied, such processes include linear and nonlinear SDEs driven by small L\'evy noise, Dyson--Ornstein--Uhlenbeck process, the biased adjacent walk on the simplex, Brownian motion on families of compact Riemannian manifolds, etc. For more details, we refer to~\cite{BA,BAmax,BPH2,BHP,BPH3,BPH4,BJ,BJ1,BLiu,BP,JB,Boursier,CSC,labbepetit}.
+In the discrete setting, the cut-off phenomenon has been proved for many different models such as Markovian shuffling cards and random transpositions~\cite{AD, BD,DI,DSH,Nestoridi}, random walks on the hypercube~\cite{PDI,Levin}, birth and death chains~\cite{BBF1,BBF}, sparse Markov chains~\cite{Bordenave2019}, Glauber dynamics~\cite{Ding}, SSEP dynamics~\cite{Goncalves}, SEP in the circle~\cite{Lacoin,Lacoin2017}, random walks in random regular graphs~\cite{LS}, Ornstein--Uhlenbeck processes~\cite{BA,BPH2,JB, Lachaud}, mean field zero-range process~\cite{Merle}, averaging processes~\cite{Quattropani}, sampling chains~\cite{BAmax,Ycart1999}, star transpositions~\cite{Nestoridi1}, etc. There are relatively few examples of Markov processes, taking values in continuous state-spaces for which the cut-off phenomenon has been studied, such processes include linear and nonlinear SDEs driven by small L\'evy noise~\cite{BPH2, BHP, BPH3, BPH4, BJ,BJ1,BLiu,BP}, Dyson--Ornstein--Uhlenbeck process~\cite{Boursier}, the biased adjacent walk on the simplex~\cite{labbepetit}, Brownian motion on families of compact Riemannian manifolds~\cite{CSC}.

-We now fix a (rough) notion of abrupt convergence to equilibrium, the cut-off phenomenon.
-For further details, see Definition~1.8 in~\cite{BHP} and also~\cite{BBF1}. \begin{definition}[Cut-off phenomenon] We say that the one-parameter family of stochastic processes $(X^\veps(x),\veps\in(0,1])$ exhibits cut-off when there exists a scale $(t_\veps= t_{\veps}(x) ,\veps\in (0,1])$ such that $t_\veps\to \infty$ as $\veps\to 0$ and